Mohammed159159/rocket_flight_simulator/README.md

 2.  **Add project to MATLAB/Octave Path:**
     Open MATLAB/Octave, navigate to the `rocket_flight_simulator` directory, and run `startup.m`.

-    Alternativelt you can add the path of the `rocket_flight_simulator` directory (and its subfolders, if any are added later) to your path using the following command:
+    Alternatively you can add the path of the `rocket_flight_simulator` directory (and its subfolders, if any are added later) to your path using the following command:
     ```matlab
     addpath(genpath(pwd)); % Adds current directory and all subfolders to path
     ```